volatilityfoundation/volatility3/doc/source/symbol-tables.rst

 the associated PDB file will be downloaded from Microsoft's Symbol Server and converted into the appropriate JSON format, and will be saved in the correct location.

-Windows symbol tables can be manually constructed from an appropriate PDB file using a couple of different tools.
-The first is built into Volatility 3, called :file:`pdbconv.py`.
+Windows symbol tables can be manually constructed from an appropriate PDB file.
+The primary tool for doing this is built into Volatility 3, called :file:`pdbconv.py`.
 It can be run from the top-level Volatility path, using the following command:

 :command:`PYTHONPATH="." python volatility/framework/symbols/windows/pdbconv.py`